zopefoundation/zope.browsermenu/src/zope/browsermenu/README.txt

   >>> from zope.browsermenu.interfaces import IBrowserMenu
   >>> provideUtility(
-  ...     menu.BrowserMenu('edit', 'Edit', 'Edit Men'), IBrowserMenu, 'edit')
+  ...     menu.BrowserMenu('edit', 'Edit', 'Edit Menu'), IBrowserMenu, 'edit')

 Note that these steps seem like a lot of boilerplate, but all this work is commonly done for you via ZCML.
 An item in a menu is simply an adapter that